rasjones/Flowplayer-DevKit/flash/viralvideos/trunk/README.txt

 - Added 'configUrl' parameter to specify and external config file to load
 - Added prerollUrl, postrollUrl, autoPlay, autoBuffering and linkUrl params to the embed config
 - Added possibility to specify display properties for the icons (share, embed, email buttons)
+Fixes:
+- Now the embed functionality works properly when the contols plugin is built into the player.
+Was causing an error when the the user selected colors for the controlbar background and buttons.

 3.2.1
 -----